tefinger/hassio-addons/dnsomatic/README.md

 Create an account at DNS-O-Matic and configure the DNS provider you want to keep up-to-date at https://dnsomatic.com.

 Configure this add-on with your hostname, DNS-O-Matic username and password, and your preferred update interval in seconds.
-Default update interval is 3600 seconds = 1 hour.
-Minimum update interval is 300 seconds = 5 minutes to avoid an abuse ban by DNS-O-Matic.
+Default (300 seconds) checks for a new IP every 5 minutes and doesn't update DNS-O-Matic unless an IP change is detected.